reekithak/English-Reading-Proficiency-Calculator/README.md

 The application is still CommandLine Based ( I've got below average Frontend-Skills ).<br />

+All the modules are here in this [Repository](https://github.com/reekithak/English-Proficiency-Tester-Modules)

 ## Run the Application to test your "Reading Skills?"